chec/commerce.js/docs/03_Checkout.md

 ## Get the live object

-The live object is a living object which udpates to show the live tax rates, prices, and totals for a checkout token.
+The live object is a living object which updates to show the live tax rates, prices, and totals for a checkout token.
 The `getLive()` method uses `GET v1/checkouts/{checkout_token_id}/live` to return the current checkout live object.

 Example request using Commerce.js: